ml-energy/leaderboard-v2/LEADERBOARD.md

 We randomly sampled around 3000 prompts from the [cleaned ShareGPT dataset](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered).
 See [here](https://github.com/ml-energy/leaderboard/tree/master/sharegpt) for more detail on how we created the benchmark dataset.

+## FAQ

+### So who's the winner?

+It depends on which metric you value most.
+Some may be tightly constrained by electricity consumption, in which case energy would have higher weight.
+Some may just want better model quality, in which case the NLP dataset results will be important.
+Others might want something balanced.
+This is why we support adding custom columns to the table, and let you choose your own winner!

+### Where can I find more about ML energy-related resources?

+Meet us at the [ML.ENERGY initiative](https://ml.energy) homepage!

 ## Contributing

 Any kind of contribution is more than welcome!